Quick Basics for Those Learning to Live Poor

 Ride that horse until it's dead

 Hold onto your car (and everything else that is still able to perform it's central function adequately) for as long as possible.
 Car insurance and property taxes decrease substantially over time; as long as the cost of repairs are less than the amount new car payments would require, keeping an older, fully paid car is significantly more economical that buying the newest model (this applies to everything else as well, including technology).
 Unfortunately, this isn't really feasible advice for many of the cars made in the last few years; much of the new technology that has been installed is designed to make it so that only the manufacturer (and their dealerships) will be able to make most repairs, and once a car's warranty expires those repairs become ridiculously expensive.
 That makes older model cars that much more valuable, and should also be taken into account before deciding to buy a new car.
-Overall, if it's not broke, don't try to fix it.
+Overall, if it's not broke, don't try to replace it.

 Whenever possible, don't pay interest